vojtechmasa/travix-test/README.md

 - A service layer or an object representing BusyFlights airline (following DDD) should be implemented
 - Constraint for max 4 passengers in the request needs to be implemented.
 Would be located in a service layer or in BusyFlights domain object.
+- Rounding of the price to 2 decimals should be implemented.
+Simply by formatting the number - BusyFlightsResponse would have the "fare" field of type String rather.
+- Classes should be divided into packages more carefully.

 **Travix - Problem to be solved**